-Back when I was a kid, the toy I always wanted was Tekno the Robotic Puppy, which launched in the year 2000.
+When I was a kid, the toy I always wanted was Tekno the Robotic Puppy, which launched in 2000.
 My parents wouldn’t let me get a real dog, so I figured a robot dog would be the next best thing.
 By today’s standards, it wasn’t a particularly capable robot, but by 2000’s standards, it was lifelike.

 It walked around, barked, knew when to go to sleep, and responded to my voice.
 As fun as it was, the popularity of toys like these quickly faded, but my infatuation persisted.
 That’s why I was so excited even all this time later when I saw the Anki Vector announced on Kickstarter.